An official website of the United States government

 Small Business Technology Transfer

-Established in 1992 to fund cooperative R&D projects with small businesses and non-profit U.S. research institutions.
+Established in 1992 to fund cooperative R&D projects by U.S.-based small businesses partnered with non-profit U.S. research institutions.
 Five federal agencies participate.

 Strategic Thrusts